unvercan/calculator-junit/README.md

 # junit-testing-tutorial
-- Learning and using the JUnit test framework with a basic application.
+- Learning and using the JUnit test framework with a basic calculator application.